 - If you’re looking to maximize communication efficiency through artificial intelligence, Dialpad has an AI-powered communication suite that transcribes meetings, summarizes calls, and analyzes conversations.

-- Nextiva is ideal for customer-facing teams that need a unified communication solution for handling client interaction across multiple channels, including voice, messaging apps, video, and social media.
+- Nextiva is ideal for customer-facing teams that need a unified communications solution to handle client interactions across multiple channels, including voice, messaging apps, video, social media, and review sites.

 - Ooma is suitable for businesses that rely heavily on phone calls and don’t need the additional complexity and premium cost of AI-powered collaboration tools.

-- Businesses that want to incorporate cloud communication features into their platform should go for an API-driven VoIP provider like Vonage.
+- Businesses that want to integrate cloud communication features into their platforms should choose an API-driven VoIP provider like Vonage.

 Frequently asked questions (FAQs)